connie-chin/connie-chin/README.md

 -->
 ### About me 🧠
 - I'm Connie, a passionate web developer, focused on making information universally accessible.
-My focus?
-Crafting visually stunning, functional, and inclusive web pages.
+Interested in crafting visually stunning, functional, and inclusive web pages.
 With empathy at the core, I aim to tell compelling stories through every line of code.
 Expect dedication, attention to detail, and a drive for excellence in our collaboration.

 - Outside of coding, I enjoy working out, hanging with my dog, the beach, and finding old treasures!